Glitch-guy0/fisher/README.md

 - can add images from the app itself
 - can run simple terminal commands
 - can run images other than kasm

+#Discontinued
+**Reason** not feasible to use instead you can type the command on your own